For the Argos-4 project:

-The Argos Operations Committee (OPSCOM) aims to:
+The Argos Operations Committee (OPSCOM) is designed to:

 - oversee development and operation of the Argos data collection system

 - review and approve requests for applications from potential platform operators to use the Argos system

 - review and approve pricing for processing of science data by the Argos processing system

 - resolve any issues arising out of the implementation and operation of the Argos system

 Agencies contributing to the space segment of the Argos data collection system are considered "Participating Agencies"—currently, CNES, NOAA, Eumetsat and ISRO—and each appoint a co-chair of the Argos Operations Committee.
 Agencies preparing a future contribution to the space segment of the Argos system are considered observer members, as was the case for ISRO until the launch of SARAL.

 OPSCOM decisions are recorded in its consolidated report.